Help us rebuild Catholic churches and schools in Puerto Rico

 Catholic Extension Society has had a strong relationship with Puerto Rico since our founding in 1905.
 Our support increased exponentially since the hurricane, when we began collaborating with five dioceses on this project.

-A still-damaged school in Vega Baja in 2025
+A still-damaged school in Vega Baja

 The largest rebuilding project in American Christianity is underway